Why is the ice melting so fast? – DW – 05/10/2023

-Ice sheets in Greenland and the Antarctic are shedding triple the ice than 30 years ago due to global heating.
-This polar meltdown could double sea level rise.
+Due to global heating, ice sheets in Greenland and the Antarctic are shedding triple the ice they were 30 years ago.
+Sea level rise could double as a result of this polar meltdown.

 https://p.dw.com/p/4R9Ge